petelove666/lightui/README.md

 # React UI components

-Collection of React UI components for testing.
+Collection of React UI components for testing

 To theme, please import a stylesheet into your app with the following config with values required: